TurboWarp/docs/docs/development/extensions/compatibility.md

   }
 ```

+### Don't modify isTerminal

+If a COMMAND block does not already have `isTerminal: true`, then don't add it as doing so will cause existing projects that connect blocks underneath to break.
+Instead, create a new block and optionally hide the old one.

+### Don't modify acceptReporters

+Converting an input menu to a field menu and vice-versa does not work and will corrupt projects.
+Create a new menu and block instead.

 ### Don't significantly change block behavior

 Trivial bug fixes are typically fine, but significant changes may break projects.
 This is a bit harder to quantify; the best way to make sure your changes don't break projects is extensive testing.